 Fine Art Photography: A Guide to Investing and Collecting

 Photography is arguably the most democratic art form that exists.
-People no longer have to spend years cultivating a skill such as painting, drawing, or sculpting; anybody can make a piece of art whether it be with a smartphone or a high-end DSLR.
-In the art market, photography is more popular than ever; you will find an ever-increasing array offered in art fairs, exhibitions, and auction sales.
+People no longer have to spend years cultivating a skill such as painting; anybody can make a piece of art whether it be with a smartphone or a high-end DSLR.
+In the art market, photography is more popular than ever; and photography can also be a lucrative asset in art loans.

-Rather than simply for one’s own enjoyment, the first priority should be the artist/photographer when purchasing a work of art in the hope of future returns.
+The first priority should be the artist/photographer when purchasing a work of art in the hope of future returns.
 Careful research is paramount, and well-known photographers will have auction records, which can be tracked on sites such as Artnet or Artprice.
-Purchasing works by an established photographer may seem like the obvious choice however its value may not hold over time.
-Conversely, acquiring works by newer names is a gamble that could pay off – works by recent graduates may not have a secondary market record, but there are ways to find out if they are on the cusp to success.
+These websites are invaluable and efficient for those looking to ascertain the value of their piece and looking to secure pawnbroker loans online.

 Whilst you are holding a photograph, consider it as an object itself.
 Consider its size and ask yourself the paper type, printing processes used, is it high quality?
-The importance of inspecting a photograph in person and asking the dealer/auction specialist as many questions you can think of cannot be stressed further.
-Most contemporary digital prints are either giclee (inkjet) or laser (c-type) whilst historical photographs may have been made using a number of interesting technique es.
-Analogue photography has become popular again so very recent works may well have been made in a darkroom by hand.
-Interestingly, some photographs alter photograph’s surface - Julie Cockburn, for example, embroiders vintage photograph making each one unique.
+Most contemporary digital prints are either giclee (inkjet) or laser (c-type) whilst historical photographs may have been made using a number of interesting technique.
+Establishing this information before taking the piece to a pawnshop can be crucial for pawnbrokers to secure a loan quickly.